Travel Insurance and Personal Accident

 - Please note that the cover we provide is not health insurance.
-It will not cover routine care - only emergency.
+It will not cover routine care such as for pre-existing medical conditions - only emergency.
 For example; it would not cover monthly medication/doctors visits for a diabetic.
-However, if this diabetic had a hypoglycemic episode then this would be covered as it would be an emergency.
+However, if this person had a hypoglycemic episode then this would be covered as it would be an emergency.

 - Pre-existing medical conditions are automatically covered providing travel is not contrary to medical advice.